The Lake Jackson Ecopassage

 Remains of 90 dead turtles collected in a single afternon.
 Click to see a much larger version Turtles being directed by temporary fence.
 Click to see a much larger version Proposed solution - guidewall and culvert system.
 Click to see a larger version

 Remains of 90 road-killed turtles found along a 1/3 mile stretch of US Highway 27 at Lake Jackson in one day in February 2000, prior to construction of temporary fence.
 Turtles being diverted by the temporary fence into a culvert under the road.
 This fence design effectively prevented thousands of turtles and other wildlife from death on the highway in the last few years.
-The goal is a permanent guidewall and culvert system similar to this one recently constructed at Paynes Prairie on US Highway 441 south of Gainesville, Florida.
+A permanent guidewall and culvert system similar to this - recently constructed at Paynes Prairie on US Highway 441 south of Gainesville, Florida is now completed on U.S. 27 at Lake Jackson, Florida.
 Lake Jackson Ecopassage Conceptual Drawing

 Lake Jackson Aquatic Preserve Roadkill Fact Sheet